-- Avoid using both arms to carry packages or belongings to and from your car. - If you are on foot and being followed by someone in a car, run or walk quickly in the opposite direction and call police and Shomrim, if possible. - If you are being followed by someone who is walking, turn around to let the person know you see him or her, and call police and Shomrim, if possible.
+- Avoid using both arms to carry packages or belongings to and from your car. - If you are on foot and being followed by someone in a car, run or walk quickly in the opposite direction and call police and Shomrim as soon as possible. - If you are being followed by someone who is walking, turn around to let the person know you see him or her, and call police and Shomrim as soon as possible.
 Cross the street and run toward an open store or more populated area. - If you feel unsafe when leaving a building, ask a security guard or someone you know to escort you. - Do not get on an elevator with someone who makes you uncomfortable.
 Trust your gut.
 If you are already in the elevator when the person enters, exit immediately, or as soon as possible.
-Always look at the elevator panel for the alarm button when entering an elevator. - Look for exit doors in every building you enter so that you always have an avenue of escape. - Avoid walking through alleys if possible.
+Always look at the elevator panel for the alarm button when entering an elevator. - Look for exit doors when entering any building (e.g. social hall, hotel, restaurant) so that you always have an avenue of escape in case of emergency. - Avoid walking through alleys if possible.
 Walk close to the curbside of the street to avoid blind spots and poorly lit areas.
 If you think you are being followed, stay in well-lit populated areas and dial 911 immediately. - If you use public transportation and you are alone on the bus, light-rail or subway stop, avoid sitting or standing in the booths.
 Stand in a highly visible area as you wait for your ride. - Learn self-defense techniques